Guide to Narcissistic Victim Syndrome

 This isolation can exacerbate feelings of loneliness and helplessness.

-Self-isolation also happens as the victim lives in a state of overwhelm and high alert and will find it difficult to participate in conversations, follow a train of thought, and remember discussions and, they often find themselves zoning out.
+Self-isolation also happens when you live in a state of overwhelm and high alert, and you will find it difficult to participate in conversations, follow a train of thought, and remember discussions; you will often find yourself zoning out.

 4. Loss of Self-Worth